≡ Menu

 Also…

-As a general rule of thumb, it never a good idea to go to a “Puppies for Sale” at a pet store or puppy mill.
+Generally, going to a “Puppies for Sale” at a pet store or puppy mill is never a good idea.
 They are not ethical about how they breed the puppies and cannot be trusted.

-Read the rest of this article to find out more about this cute little dog from the Isle of Skye.
+You can read the rest of this article to learn more about this little dog from the Isle of Skye.

 Skye Terrier Fast Facts